 As you’ve probably gleaned, it’s a bit of artistic license on my part to pair Prince’s sentimental 1978 demo, “Miss You,” with this recounting of the end of his first formal professional relationship.
 I am by no means suggesting that Prince was literally inspired to write a breakup song by his and Husney’s falling-out; but Husney, at least, has described it as “more like the break-up of lovers or a father and son.
 It was a lot deeper and a lot more hurtful than just the breaking-up of a manager and his artist.”
 He later told journalist Liz Jones, “My wife and I were his surrogate family…just like Bernadette Anderson had given him a home, we gave him a home” (Jones 46).
 During the For You sessions in northern California, Husney had “made Prince scrambled eggs”; his wife at the time had “made him breakfast and lunch, washed his clothes” (53).
 But he would have to learn a hard lesson, one that would be repeated time and time again over the years: for Prince, the line between personal and professional relationships was a hazy one, and a disappointment in the latter often meant the severing of ties in the former.

 So–again, in an act of artistic license–I’m discussing “Miss You” in this context.
 If this blog was a documentary about Prince’s life, I’d want to have “Miss You” playing during this sequence.
 And in any case, it’s not as if Prince never used music to reflect on his relationship with Husney–see, for example, “So Blue.”
 Like that earlier song, “Miss You” is really about a romantic relationship, likely an imaginary one.
-Over some delicate acoustic guitar chords, Prince looks back on memories so vaguely warm and fuzzy that they almost read as parodic: “I miss the ocean / I miss the time we made love under the stars / I miss the summer rain / I miss those big ol’ fancy cars / I miss the blue sky / I miss the pouring rain too / Most of all, baby, I miss you.”
-But as cheesy as the lyrics come across–really, Prince, you miss two separate kinds of rain?–the melody and vocal performance are both spellbinding.
+Over some delicate acoustic guitar chords, Prince looks back on memories so vaguely warm and fuzzy they almost read as parodic: “I miss the ocean / I miss the time we made love under the stars / I miss the summer rain / I miss those big ol’ fancy cars / I miss the blue sky / I miss the pouring rain too / Most of all, baby, I miss you.”
+But as cheesy as the lyrics come across–really, Prince, two separate kinds of rain?–the melody and vocal performance are both spellbinding.
 I especially like the multi-tracked backing vocals that come in after he sings “I miss you.”
-And, once again, the song’s slight country and western flavor feels like an embyronic version of a few of the songs on Prince: “Still Waiting” in particular.
+And the slight Country & Western flavor feels like an embyronic version of another song from his upcoming second album, “Still Waiting.”

 Like a lot of the songs we’ve been discussing recently, “Miss You” is a fragment: just a single verse and a guitar outro that probably wouldn’t have gone on nearly as long in a completed version.
 But it’s probably the most compelling fragment in that whole crop of mid-to-late-1978 France Avenue recordings: the one that, with a little work, would have been most likely to shape into a halfway decent album track.
 It’s pretty, tuneful, and exquisitely performed.
 And if I want to read a little bit of regret about the loss of an important mentor into the subtext, well, that’s my own business.